nhab/Wpf-Mvvm-Sample/README.md

         PropertyChanged?.Invoke(this, new PropertyChangedEventArgs(property));
     }
 ```
-The OnPropertyChanged method will be used in the "set" method of properties of viewModels , to reflect changes:
+The OnPropertyChanged method will be used in the "set" method of properties of ViewModel, to reflect changes:
 ```
  public class StudentVM: ViewModelBase
     {